beck917/meginX/README.md

 meginX
 ======

-meginX is a game server,use redis AE libs for network communication, and use curl lib communicate with web server Temporarily,modify fastcgi communication later
+meginX is a game server,use redis AE libs for network communication, and use curl lib communicate with web server Temporarily,will modify fastcgi communication later

 meginX is a part of medis game server developer kit,which is contains medis(kv db),phpill(php framework) and meginX,also you can use meginX with other development language